 LOOM LOOP by Polly Ho embodies a mixture of traditional craftsmanship and a modern approach to contemporary individualism.
 The brand employs an eco-friendly technique by using natural dye and sun exposure to develop patterns on delicate Canton silk.
 Her FW17 collection "The Separated Lovers', was inspired by a Chinese folk tale of two separated lovers, the Weaver Girl and the Cowherd, featuring prints of magpies and cows.
 The cow print also pays homage to an iconic image from a Hong Kong chocolate milk brand

 The Hong Kong Trade Development Council (HKTDC) celebrates its 50th anniversary this year.
 The HKTDC is the international marketing arm for Hong Kong-based traders, manufacturers and services providers.
-With more than 40 offices globally, including 13 on the Chinese mainland, the HKTDC promotes Hong Kong as a platform for doing business with China and throughout Asia.
+With more than 40 offices globally, including 13 in Mainland China, the HKTDC promotes Hong Kong as a two-way global investment and business hub.
 The HKTDC also organises international exhibitions, conferences and business missions to provide companies, particularly SMEs, with business opportunities on the mainland and in overseas markets, while providing information via trade publications, research reports and digital channels including the media room.
 For more information, please visit: www.hktdc.com/aboutus.